lzwjava/blog-source/resume.md

 ## Profiles

 * 29-year-old male, Chinese citizen, resides in Guangzhou.
-* Achieved top 300 in NOIP 2011 and solved around 1000 algorithm problems online.
+* Achieved top 300 in Guangdong NOIP 2011 and solved around 1000 algorithm problems online.
 * Studied for one year at Beijing Forestry University before dropping out.
 Pursuing an associate degree through self-taught education, with four courses completed.
 * Worked primarily at LeanCloud, Beijing Square Root, Beyondsoft (outsourced to DBS Bank), and Farben Information(outsourced to HSBC Bank).
 * Accumulated 9.5 years of professional experience, including 7 years in corporate roles and 2.5 years as a freelancer.